Bourg-Saint-Pierre: Religion

 From the 2000 census, 181 or 85.4% were Roman Catholic, while 9 or 4.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 3 members of an Orthodox church (or about 1.42% of the population).
 There was 1 individual who was Islamic.
 There were 1 individual who belonged to another church.
 13 (or about 6.13% of the population) belonged to no church, are agnostic or atheist, and 4 individuals (or about 1.89% of the population) did not answer the question.

 Education

 In Bourg-Saint-Pierre about 68 or (32.1%) of the population have completed non-mandatory upper secondary education, and 14 or (6.6%) have completed additional higher education (either university or a Fachhochschule).
 Of the 14 who completed tertiary schooling, 57.1% were Swiss men, 14.3% were Swiss women.

 As of 2000, there were 2 students in Bourg-Saint-Pierre who came from another municipality, while 5 residents attended schools outside the municipality.

+Ski resort

+From 1963 to 2010, Bourg-Saint-Pierre was home to the Super St-Bernard ski resort, which operated three lifts reaching elevations up to 2,770 metres near the Swiss-Italian border.

+The resort opened coinciding with the construction of the Great St Bernard Tunnel, providing year-round access to the historically significant mountain pass.
+Known for its reliable snowfall of 14 metres annually and challenging off-piste terrain, Super St-Bernard became a popular destination for freeriding enthusiasts, with one notable run extending across the border into Italy.
+Despite its reputation for excellent powder skiing, the remote location and extreme weather conditions—including frequent high winds exceeding 60 km/h—contributed to operational challenges and high maintenance costs.

+The resort permanently closed in 2010 following financial difficulties and the inability to fund necessary infrastructure upgrades, becoming one of Switzerland's notable "ghost resorts" that continues to attract ski touring enthusiasts to its abandoned slopes.